Recken/JPG-to-PNG-Converter/README.md

-# Project: JPG to PNG Converter
+# JPG to PNG Converter

 The scope is to convert all JPG images of a given folder, convert them into PNG images and saving them in another folder